DiamondJack/CCPC2018QHD/day1/color/statement/en.md

 For each case:

-* One line of string, representing the initial string or `No solution.`.
+* One line of a string, representing the initial string or `No solution.`.

 {% set vars = {} -%}
 {%- do vars.__setitem__('sample_id', 1) -%}